apache/druid/docs/content/Plumber.md

 * `maxPendingPersists` is how many persists a plumber can do concurrently without starting to block.
 * `segmentGranularity` specifies the granularity of the segment, or the amount of time a segment will represent.
 * `rejectionPolicy` controls how data sets the data acceptance policy for creating and handing off segments.
 The following policies are available:
-    * `serverTime` &ndash; The default policy, it is optimal for current data that is generated and ingested in real time.
+    * `serverTime` &ndash; The recommended policy for "current time" data, it is optimal for current data that is generated and ingested in real time.
 Uses `windowPeriod` to accept only those events that are inside the window looking forward and back.
+    * `messageTime` &ndash; Can be used for non-"current time" as long as that data is relatively in sequence.
+Events are rejected if they are less than `windowPeriod` from the event with the latest timestamp.
+Hand off only occurs if an event is seen after the segmentGranularity and `windowPeriod`.
     * `none` &ndash; Never hands off data unless shutdown() is called on the configured firehose.
     * `test` &ndash; Useful for testing that handoff is working, *not useful in terms of data integrity*.
 It uses the sum of `segmentGranularity` plus `windowPeriod` as a window.

 Available Plumbers
 ------------------